 Choosing The Right Asanas

-To counter kapha’s cold and heavy influence, a kapha balancing yoga program should include asanas and a style of practice that is both heating and invigorating.
+To counter kapha’s cold and heavy influence, a pitta balancing yoga program should include asanas and a style of practice that is both heating and invigorating.
 Movements should therefore be of a higher intensity, posing a greater challenge.
 As kapha dosha is concentrated in the chest area, a kapha balancing yoga routine should include:

 Asanas that expand or stretch the chest and pulmonary cavity

 Headstands and standing asanas to pacify kapha